thanassisKalv/protein-gotchi/README.md

 ***
 Little Yammy needs some help with his meals.
-His mother knows about his habits and throws some advices from time to time
+His mother knows more about a balanced meal plean and throws some advices from time to time.

-Explore the rooms and choose some nice and healthy ingredients for Yammy's meals
+Try to choose some nice and healthy ingredients and an appropriate quantity to complete Yammy's weekly meal plan!
 ***

 ============